CosimoQuiche/tc-media-archive/index.md

 ## About Trauma Center

-Trauma Center (Japanese: カドゥケウス *Caduceus*) is a video game series developed and published by Atlus and created by Katsura Hashino.
+Trauma Center (Japanese: カドゥケウス, *Caduceus*) is a video game series developed and published by Atlus and created by Katsura Hashino.
 Beginning in 2005 with the release of Trauma Center: Under the Knife, the series revolves around various groups of doctors, most notably [Dr. Derek Stiles](games/so/characters/derek.md), as they deal with various disease outbreaks.
 Trauma Center's gameplay utilizes both surgical gameplay simulation as well as visual novel storytelling.
 There are 5 games in total: 2 for the Nintendo DS and 3 for the Wii.

 ## Games